Commercial Payers, Medicare Push Physicians, Patients to ASCs

 • In 2023, CMS expanded the number of procedures that Medicare would pay for when performed in an ambulatory surgical center, including 26 dental codes and 11 surgical codes.

-• In 2019, CMS aligned the conversion factor to calculate payment rates for ASC services with the conversion factor for HOPDs for a five-year interim period.
-In 2023, CMS proposed to extend the interim period for two more years through 2025.
+• In 2019, CMS aligned the conversion factor used to calculate reimbursement rates for ASC services with the conversion factor for HOPDs for a five-year interim period.
+In 2023, CMS extended the interim period for an additional two years through the end of 2025.
+Accordingly, using the hospital market basket update, CMS finalized an update factor to the ASC payment rates for 2025 of 2.9 percent.
+The update applies to ASCs meeting relevant quality reporting requirements.

-While Medicare has aligned the conversion factors for ASCs with HOPDs, compensation disparities between ASCs and hospital outpatient departments persist.
+While Medicare has temporarily aligned the conversion factors for ASCs with HOPDs, compensation disparities between ASCs and hospital outpatient departments persist.
+According to the Ambulatory Surgery Center Association, Medicare rates for ASCs average 50 percent of the reimbursement amount HOPDs receive for the same services.
 For example, Medicare may pay an HOPD $1,048 for an outpatient colonoscopy, while an ASC would receive $652 for the same procedure.

 Outpatient Surgery, ASC Joint Ventures On The Rise